DOI-USGS/occstanhm/README.md

 # User skill level

-This package expects a user to understand Bayesian Statistics and occupanyc models.
+This package expects a user to understand Bayesian Statistics and occupancy models.
 Users seeking to adapt code would also benfit from understanding programming in Stan.

 # Acknowledgments